 If you want to remove stains from your teeth gradually, whitening toothpaste and mouthwash are simple options.
 Several kinds of toothpaste can brighten your smile, including toothpaste with small amounts of peroxide, which penetrates the tooth to whiten, and baking soda, which helps remove surface stains.
 Whitening toothpaste is used just like other types of toothpaste.
 Simply brush twice a day, and, over time, your teeth will brighten.

 Whitening toothpaste and mouthwash work gradually by lifting stains from your enamel as you brush and rinse.
-They help remove discoloration from stain-causing foods and drinks like coffee and red wine.
+They help remove discoloration from stain-causing foods and drinks like coffee and red-colored beverages.
 However, whitening toothpaste doesn't brighten teeth as much as professional whitening trays or gels.

 Whitening toothpaste is also a good choice for maintaining your tooth shade after professional whitening and ensuring that teeth remain white over longer periods, especially if you continue to consume tooth-staining foods and beverages.

 Whitening strips are available over-the-counter in most stores and are available in different strengths.
-These products consist of thin strips of plastic coated with whitening gel on one side, which is applied to your teeth' front surface.
+These products consist of thin strips of plastic coated with whitening gel on one side, which is applied to the front surface of your teeth.
 Most people use two strips, one on the top teeth and one on the bottom teeth, which can be worn simultaneously.

 Whitening strips are very convenient and popular, but it is essential to follow the instructions for application and wear time carefully to get the best result.
 Care should be taken not to apply the strip over the gumline, as the gel can irritate the tissue.
 Whitening strips aren't as portable or as simple as pens or toothpaste, but they tend to have more bleaching agent or peroxide in the gel than these more portable products.